Intuitive Payment Platforms

 During a timed usability study, It took users 9.3 seconds to find Shares and Price information in Excel for a specific account.
 This delay compounded over hundreds of daily transactions, contributing to slower processing times and increased reporting errors.

-Advanced Filtering + Search
+Filtering & Search Functions

 Table filtering allowing users to instantly locate relevant transactions via status or transaction type.